ark-987/Cancer-Incidence-UK-Cluster-Analysis/README.md

 - The PCA dimensionality reduction to 2D may have **oversimplified** the structure of the data:- Some cancers (e.g. bowel) may belong to a distinct other cluster.
 - KMeans clustering assumes **spherical clusters**, which may not reflect true biological complexity.

-- Cluster labels were limited to the **three most common cancers**, which may obscure less frequent but biologically distinct patterns.

----

 ### Conclusion